monaen/LightFieldReconstruction/README.md

-  --datadir                 The training and testing data path --lr_start                The start learning rate --lr_beta1                The exponential decay rate for the 1st moment estimates --batchSize               The batchsize of input data --imageSize               Spatial size of input light fields --viewSize                Angular size of input light fields --channels                Channels=1 means only the luma channel; Channels=3 means RGB channels --verbose                 Whether print the network structure --num_epoch               The total number of training epoch --start_epoch             The total number of crops for each light field --gamma_S {1,2,3,4}       Spatial scaling factor --gamma_A {0,1,2,3,4}     Angular scaling factor, '0' represents 3x3->7x7 --num_GRL_HRB             The number of HRB in GRLNet (only for AAAI model) --num_SRe_HRB             The number of HRB in SReNet (only for AAAI model) --resume                  Need to resume the pretrained model or not --select_gpu              Select the gpu for training or evaluation --perceptual_loss         Need to use perceptual loss or not, if true, need to set the vgg_model item --vgg_model               Pretrained VGG model path --save_folder             Model save path
+  --datadir                 The training and testing data path --lr_start                The start learning rate --lr_beta1                The exponential decay rate for the 1st moment estimates --batchSize               The batchsize of the input data --imageSize               Spatial size of the input light fields --viewSize                Angular size of the input light fields --channels                Channels=1 means only the luma channel; Channels=3 means RGB channels (not supported) --verbose                 Whether print the network structure or not --num_epoch               The total number of training epoch --start_epoch             The start epoch counting number --gamma_S {1,2,3,4}       Spatial downscaling factor --gamma_A {0,1,2,3,4}     Angular downscaling factor, '0' represents 3x3->7x7 --num_GRL_HRB             The number of HRB in GRLNet (only for AAAI model) --num_SRe_HRB             The number of HRB in SReNet (only for AAAI model) --resume                  Need to resume the pretrained model or not --select_gpu              Select the gpu for training or evaluation --perceptual_loss         Need to use perceptual loss or not, if true, one also have to set the vgg_model item --vgg_model               Pretrained VGG model path --save_folder             Model save path
 ```